 Adding Custom Google News to Your Moodle Course

 Did you know that you can create a custom Google News page?
-You can and you can taylor the news specific to your class and take this information and put it right into Moodle, where it can be updated automatically as news happens.
+You can and you can tailor the news specific to your class and take this information and put it right into Moodle, where it can be updated automatically as news happens.

 Creating Your own custom Google News